-Complainant alleges that the subject judge's rulings dismissing complainant's underlying case are the product of bias and conspiracy with the state Attorney General's Office.
-Although complainant says that the complaint "is not based upon findings of a judicial ruling," the majority of the complaint is just that.
-To the extent that complainant take issue with the judge's rulings as contrary to law and the Constitution, these claims are not cognizable as misconduct because they are "directly related to the merits of a decision or procedural ruling."
+Complainant takes issue with substantive and procedural rulings by the subject judge in underlying habeas cases, arguing that the judge is ignoring the facts of those cases and the applicable law.
+These claims are not cognizable as misconduct because they are "directly related to the merits of a decision or procedural ruling."
 JCD Rule 11(c)(1)(B).
 As explained in the Breyer Report, this exclusion of matters related to the merits of underlying cases protects the independence of the judges deciding those cases.
 See Breyer Report, App.
 E., ¶ 2.

-While allegations of bias and conspiracy can state valid claims of misconduct even when related to a judge's ruling, see Commentary to JCD Rule 3, the claims of conspiracy and improper motive in this complaint fail because they are completely unsupported.
+Complainant also alleges that these rulings demonstrate bias and improper motive on the part of the judge.
+Specifically, complainant asserts that the rulings indicate that the judge overtly advocates for prison administrators over the constitutional rights of prisoners and that the judge is trying to delay or prevent complainant from bringing the claims alleged in the underlying cases.
+While allegations of bias or other improper motive can state valid claims of misconduct even when related to a judge's ruling, see Commentary to JCD Rule 3, these claims fail because they are completely unsupported.
 The Rules require complainants to support their allegations with "sufficient evidence to raise an inference that misconduct has occurred."
 See JCD Rule 11(c)(1)(D).
-Complainant's allegations alone do not provide the needed support.
+Adverse rulings alone cannot support claims of improper motive.